Love Is a Rose

 "Love Is a Rose" is a song written and composed by Neil Young.
 It first became popular in 1975 when Linda Ronstadt had a country hit with her version.
 "Love Is a Rose" has also been covered by other artists over the years.

 Neil Young version

 Background

-Neil Young first recorded "Love Is a Rose" in 1974 for the unreleased album Homegrown.
+Neil Young first recorded "Love Is a Rose" in 1974 for his unreleased album Homegrown.
 It was later released by Young in 1977 on the compilation Decade.
-Homegrown finally saw release in 2020, meaning that Young's recording of the song was no longer unique to Decade.
+Homegrown finally saw release in 2020, rendering Young's recording of the song no longer unique to Decade.

 The melody for "Love Is a Rose" was taken from another as-yet unreleased song "Dance, Dance, Dance," which finally saw release on Live at Massey Hall 1971 in 2007.
-Young's longtime backing band Crazy Horse recorded the song, with the title "Dance, Dance, Dance", in 1971 on their album Crazy Horse and The New Seekers released it as a single in 1972.
+Young's longtime backing band Crazy Horse recorded the song, with the title "Dance, Dance, Dance", in 1971 on their album Crazy Horse.